 A stored procedure is a precompiled collection of SQL statements and optional control-of-flow logic.
 Stored procedures are stored directly in the database, allowing you to execute them repeatedly without rewriting the SQL code.
 They are particularly useful for:

 Creating a stored procedure in SSMS is straightforward.
-Follow these steps to get started:
+Follow these steps:

 Launch SSMS and connect to your SQL Server instance.